 Monkey Beach is the easier walk but more popular beach.
 The hikes take about 1.5 hours to each area and you won’t have time to do both.
 So pick one or consider boating or combining a hike with some boat rides to get to both.

-After Penang National Park, you can bus or taxi back to Batu Ferringhi, a great place to chill in Penang.
+After Entopia, you can bus or taxi to Batu Ferringhi, a great place to chill in Penang.

 If you are into water sports, this is a great place to go parasailing or ride a banana boat.
 If you are more into taking it easy, you can relax with a drink on the beach at the Bora Bora by Sunset bar.

 For dinner, eat at Long Beach Kafe.
 This hawker centre is fantastic with many food choices.
+We ate here most nights when we lived here.
 Then visit the surrounding night market.

 Penang 1 Day Trip Itinerary